hack-technicolor/hack-technicolor/docs/Recovery.md

 ### Flashing the Firmware

-<b> Required steps </b>
+** Required steps **

-1. Set up TFTP to send firmware in BOOTP mode, please initially see above, or <a href="https://www.jonathandavis.me.uk/2013/12/flashing-generic-firmware-on-a-technicolor-tg582n/">this guide</a>.
+1. Set up TFTP to send firmware in BOOTP mode, please initially see above, or [this guide](https://www.jonathandavis.me.uk/2013/12/flashing-generic-firmware-on-a-technicolor-tg582n/).

 2. Ensure TFTP is on the log viewer tab.

 3. Connect one end of the network cable to any LAN port on the modem DO NOT use the WAN port, and the other end to the nic on the pc.

 4. Place modem into BOOTP mode, this is achieved by turning modem off, holding the reset button down and powering on.
-	- For TG789 and TG799 wait for the ethernet light to flash.
+	- For TG789vac and TG799vac wait for the ethernet light to flash.
-	- For TG800 count to about 5.
+	- For TG800vac count to about 5.
 	- TFTP may detect the sooner though.